sbwoodside/swc-jekyll/_posts/08-07-18-azureuss_stunning_visualizations_vuze.markdown

 <img alt="Azureus peers" src="/weblog/images/2008/azureus/peers.png" />

-Suppose I want to zoom in on one particular torrent ‰ÛÓ double click on it.
+Suppose I want to zoom in on one particular torrent – double click on it.
 This shows each of the peers I'm connected to.
 What pieces of the file do they have?
 How far complete are they in total?
 Bittorrent downloads files in chunks and it does the chunks randomly, not from start to end, so this information can be interesting.

 <img alt="Azureus Pieces" src="/weblog/images/2008/azureus/pieces.png" />